OlinREVO/CAN_101/README.md

 Clone this repo to get example code for the tutorials!
 Follow along!
 Also make bug requests for typos and whatnot, or make pull-requests if you are [super nice](NULL "<3")!

+Some useful files are also in the main folder, such as the ATmega datasheet and the pinouts in a [readable form](NULL "The datasheet has a terrible format for the pinouts, and it is really hard to read.
+I painstakingly transcribed them into a text document.")

 ## FAQ
 #### I Don't know C, What do I do?
 I will work on writing a quick learn-C tutorial thingy.
 But it won't go too in-depth.
 If you really want to learn, there are a ton of great resources out there!